doduc1709/24174600130_Do_Minh_Duc_baitap/README.md

 # 24174600130_Do_Minh_Duc_baitap
-Đây là file bài tập mẫu
+Đây là file đã sửa